omarmosharawi/NC_OGP/README.md

 # Nova Hosting Company
-- Since 2017, we seek to enlarge our services, expand the advantages, and increase efficiency.
+- From 2018 to 2020, we seek to enlarge our services, expand the advantages, and increase efficiency.
 - By Omar Mohamed Sharawi

 ## We are an online company that provides online services: